 - In parts of Germany and Austria, St. Nicholas (Santa Claus) is accompanied by a Knecht Ruprecht / Krampus, a demon who was tamed by the saint and now helps him punishing evil kids.
 Hm, if Santa can take on a demon, that'd definitely make him this trope.
 Either that or Badass Santa.

 - Of the only two "religious characters" to actually appear in Dino Attack RPG, Pharisee is definitely this.
 He's a tough-as-nails fellow who not only spends time reciting the Bible, but believes it is his divine right to impart justice on others, to the point where at times he looks no better than the criminals he mercilessly beats up.
 Shaw on the other hand is the complete inverse, seeing as she really only uses religion as a form of comfort in desperate times.

 - There was an entire Space Marine legion of those in the age before the Horus Heresy.
 The Word Bearers under the Primarch Lorgar were pious and devout, and revered the Emperor as a god.
 He actually frowned on this and chastised his son for his zeal, as the time they took to convert planets and build cathedrals to His glory was slowing down the Great Crusade.
 Afterwards, the Word Bearers turned heretics and began worshipping the Chaos Gods (and actually deliberately kicked the Horus Heresy into action, being the first Space Marines who turned traitors and who later tempted Horus into doing the same).
-As of the 41st millenium they are still active and very well organized, a constant threat to the Imperium - both militarily and ideologically as they would gleefully corrupt entire worlds.
+As of the 41st millennium they are still active and very well organized, a constant threat to the Imperium - both militarily and ideologically as they would gleefully corrupt entire worlds.
 Their own Chaplains became Dark Apostles, and serve the same purpose as they did while loyal.

 - The Tower social link in Persona 3 is a monk whose in game profile describes as looking like a gangster, spending every weekend chain-smoking and drinking heavily in a night club.
 He still takes religion seriously though.
 Get far enough along his Social Link, and he decides to reconnect with his family (whom he ran out on before becoming a monk).

 - Ashley, Samara and Thane from Mass Effect are all this, for starters.
 Possibly Shepard, depending on how you play, although it only really comes up during conversations with Ashley in the first game.
 Thane in particular has a number of scenes where he prays for forgiveness for the sins he is about to commit in the execution of his mission, and on one occasion prays for forgiveness on behalf of Shepard for the sins he/she must commit in the execution of their mission to save the galaxy.

 - Sten of Dragon Age: Origins, though it's hard to tell at first since he's The Stoic and operates on Blue and Orange Morality.
 By extended definition, this applies to all military Qunari, given that Qunari are by definition "people of the Qun" (an intense religious movement, irrespective of physical race - not that anyone outside of the Qunari priesthood bothers to differentiate there).
 Individual devotion levels may vary, but most seem quite high, and since the majority of Qunari are kossith, they're quite large and powerful as well.

 - Gaira Caffeine of Samurai Shodown.
 Bonus points for his weapon being an oversized set of prayer beads.